romkatv/powerlevel10k/README.md

     POWERLEVEL9K_SYMFONY2_TESTS_BAD_FOREGROUND='red'
     POWERLEVEL9K_SYMFONY2_TESTS_BAD_BACKGROUND='white'

-You could also use a colorcode as value.
+You could also use a colorcode value.
 Example:

     POWERLEVEL9K_VCS_FOREGROUND='021' # Dark blue

-For a full list of supported colors just type `spectrum_ls` in your terminal to see all possibilities.
+For a full list of supported colors, run the `spectrum_ls` program in your terminal.

 ### Troubleshooting